hyuanwei/vuejsMarketplace/README.md

 1. Fork this repository
 1. Create a branch: `lastname-firstname`
 1. Run `npm run start`
-1. Read the instructions page thoroughly
+1. Read the instructions page thoroughly and begin
-1. Work no more than a couple hours (we know your time is valuable)
-1. Create a pull request to this repository
+1. Create a pull request to this repository when you are finished

 **_Rogue Frontend - Move Fast and Break Things_**